National Day for Truth and Reconciliation and Orange Shirt Day

 Since 2013, September 30th has been recognized as Orange Shirt Day in honour of the Survivors of residential schools.
 Since then, this day has created awareness and meaningful discussion around the painful effects and legacy of residential school Survivors, their families and communities.

-Beginning in 2021, September 30th has also been designated as National Day for Truth and Reconciliation and a statutory federal holiday.
+September 30 has also been designated as National Day for Truth and Reconciliation and a statutory federal holiday.
 This day responds to Call to Action 80 and honours the lost children and Survivors of residential schools.
 It is a time for the public to learn about and reflect on the harm and intergenerational trauma resulting from those institutions.

 Today, we encourage you to show your support by wearing orange and by learning more about Truth and Reconciliation.